LibrariesWest/opendata/all-files.md

 All file downloads
 ==================

-This page lists all our data downloads.
-It also includes an update schedule, the majority of these we plan to be nightly updates.
+This page lists all our data downloads and when they were last updated.

 #### Bills/charges